 Mr Wright said if farmers could not operate with the RRMP rules, they would require a resource consent.
 It would be similar to those issued to dairy operations, meaning effluent would need to be collected, and discharged in an environmentally safe way.

 "If they decide they don't want to go along that route and wish to test it, we tell them we're quite happy for them to test it in court," he said.

-Mr Foley said he thought farmers would try to get up to speed with the new rules, so they could implement them by the start of next season.
+Mr Foley said he thought farmers would try and get up to speed with what the new rules were, so they could implement them by the start of next season.

 "I think that farmers are well aware now that there are pressures on the environment, and certainly they don't want to have any more effect than anyone else.